NEW VERSION NOW AVAILABLE (December 2018), 10 years after original release.

 The above are just a few of the many people who kindly sent unsolicitated emails saying how much they enjoyed the original Memory Lanes.
 I always believed after the book was published that there would have to be a second edition.
 Final edit and production problems and the need to “get it to the market” resulted in the initial product being less than perfect and feedback as to what people felt was missing from the book was always going to be a spur for a Mk II!
 Well, now, I hope all of these problems have been addressed.

-Memory Lanes ….revisited features a new front cover, a nightime shot of two Escorts and a Mini Cooper descending the same hill as depicted on the front cover of Memory Lanes.
+Following the initial release of Memory Lanes in 2008, its replacement, Memory Lanes ….revisited has had featured on its front cover, a nightime shot of two Escorts and a Mini Cooper descending the same hill as that depicted on the original book.
 I felt that this new cover was more in keeping with the content – ie. night time rallying.
 The rear cover is a long, timed exposure of these same three cars further descending Hirnant (in the direction of Bala) taken by experienced professional photographer Rob Formstone (copyright fpnw.com)

 Copies of these images and others from the original shoot are also available through this web site.

-Please note that the p & p price for the collector’s version of Memory Lanes is for packaging and shipping, but ONLY?to Great Britain and Northern Ireland.
+Please note that the p & p price for the hard back version of Memory Lanes is for packaging and shipping, but ONLY to Great Britain and Northern Ireland.

 Please enquire via the Contact Us form about International shipping costs.